FHProductionHK

 FHProductionHK is a Hong Kong YouTube channel.
 Started in 2012, the channel produces comedic videos that focus on social issues in Hong Kong.

 It was created by Darren Cheng and Kenrick Ho who wear bear masks to hide their faces from the audience.
 Cheng wears a Teddy Head mask (熊仔頭) from the Japanese fictional bear Rilakkuma, while Ho wears a Stitch or Blue Head mask (藍仔頭).
-FHProductionHK has a large following from people in the post-90s generation.
+FHProductionHK has a large following among people in the post-90s generation.
 The channel's videos are inspired by Stephen Chow and Hollywood films.

-FHProductionHK makes money through receiving YouTube advertisement revenue and producing sponsored videos.
+FHProductionHK makes money by receiving YouTube advertisement revenue and producing sponsored videos.
 FHProductionHK's videos have repeatedly been ranked in YouTube's yearly "Hong Kong Top Ten Trending Original Videos", including in 2014 when its video "My Days As a Student in Hong Kong (Part 1)" (我在香港讀書的日子 (上集)) ranked first.